 In the former case, all communication was to go through the base station, called an access point in 802.11 terminologies.
 In the latter case, the computers would just send to one another directly.

 This mode is now sometimes called Adhoc networking.
 A typical example is two or more people sitting down together in a room not equipped with a wireless LAN and having their computers just communicate directly.
 The two modes(802.11) are illustrated in fig below.

-privacy was maintained taking limited battery life into account, worrying about human safety (do radio waves cause cancer ?) understanding the implications of computer mobility and finally building a system with enough bandwidth to be economically viable.
+privacy was maintained by taking limited battery life into account, worrying about human safety (do radio waves cause cancer ?) understanding the implications of computer mobility, and finally building a system with enough bandwidth to be economically viable.

 What is the difference between WiFi and wireless LAN?

 WIFI and Wireless LAN both are different things however both are used for wireless communication.
 WIFI is wireless communication and wireless LAN uses wireless communication in a local area network.

 In the case of any queries, you can write to us at [email protected] we will get back to you ASAP.

 Hope! you would have enjoyed this post about Wireless LAN Standard In Computer Networking.

 Please feel free to give your important feedback in the comment section below|Wireless LAN Standard In Computer Networking|